LITUATUI/M3UPT/README.md

 Affordable Android TV boxes with Amlogic SoCs are usually much better supported than the ones powered by Rockchip or Allwinner.

-You can buy a decent device with the Amlogic S905X4 SoC and 4 GB of RAM for around 60 euros.
-Visit the recommended shopping websites below if you want to get one.
+You can buy an excellent device for less than 60 euros on the recommended shopping websites.

-If you prefer a TV Box already configured with this list of channels and much more, you can buy it [here](https://m3upt.com/tvbox).
+If you prefer a TV Box already configured and ready to use, you can buy it [here](https://m3upt.com/tvbox).

 ---